dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig - 2.md

 ### Task 6: Seed Required Data
 - Description: Data for sample proposal and sample Hackathon will be provided in the database.
 - How to Evaluate: The database will be designed as class diagram says with model validation and test data.
 - Outcome of Task: xxx

-## Tasks: Saurab Dulal

-### Task 1: Admin Login
-- Description: Create a login page for a web admin (this is separate than user login window).
-- How to Evaluate: An admin will be able to log in to the backend with the credentials he/she is provided.
-There will be no provision for a user to register as an admin.
-This user is created manually in the system
-- Outcome of Task: xxx

-### Task 2: Admin backend: Display hackathon
-- Description: Create a view to display hackathons for admin
-- How to Evaluate: Brief information about the submitted hackathon will be displayed on this page along with the status i.e. approved or rejected
-    - Outcome of Task: xxx

-### Task 3: Admin backend: Display User
-- Description: Create a view to display all registered users for admin
-- How to Evaluate: Short info about all the registered user will be displayed in this view.
-- Outcome of Task: xxx

-### Task 4: Admin backend: Delete/edit hackathon or a user
-- Description: Create a view for an admin to approve or unapprove a hackathon or a user(if needed)
-- How to Evaluate: Admin will be able to delete or approve hackathon or a user from the system.
-Unapproved user or hackathon should be removed from the database and from the display page after the certain retention period.
-- Outcome of Task: xxx

-**Note:** All the admin page is visible for a logged in admin only

-### Task 5: Creating Proposal
-- Description: A user can create one or many proposals if he/she wish.
-Besides all required attributes, he/she can add and fill customize form also.
-- How to Evaluate: A user can create one or many proposals for a Hackathon with customizing form as an added feature.
-This should populate appropriate fields in the database.
-- Outcome of Task: xxx

-### Task 6: Edit Proposal
-- Description: Create a view for a user to modify the submitted proposal
-- How to Evaluate: A user will be able to modify his/her proposals.
-Though there will be time limitations till when he/she can perform this activity.
-This will be verified by the appropriate test cases.
-- Outcome of Task: xxx

-### Task 7: Registration for a Hackathon
-- Description: Once a user finds a hackathon private or public, this view will help him/her to register for it
-- How to Evaluate: A user will be able to register for a Hackathon(private or public)
-- Outcome of Task: xxx